githubschool/copilot-demo-github-java/Demos/TDD-IntelliJ/README.md

 ![Accept the solution](./images/22_CompleteThirdFunction.jpg)

 Now, let's run the test again.
 And it is successful!
-Congratulation!
+Congratulations!
 You just finished Test Driven Development using GitHub Copilot.

 ![Test Success](./images/23_PassThirdTest.jpg)